Creating the Next Great American Play

 The UCSB Dance Company directed by Delila Moseley is a student touring company established in 1990.
 The company provides extensive performing opportunities for outstanding senior-year dance majors selected by the dance faculty.
 Through their performances the company benefits the UC Santa Barbara campus community as well as Santa Barbara arts patrons, young adult audiences and school children of all ages in the area.
 The company’s local, regional, national and international performance activities bring them in contact with a large, diverse population while raising public awareness of the UC Santa Barbara Dance Program.
-The company toured China in 2008 and 2009, and Italy in 2011 and 2012.
-The company has received recognition for its high standard of excellence through successful grant applications from the National Endowment for the Arts - most recently for Jennifer Muller (2010/2011).
-The NEA Mulleraward facilitated the setting of Muller’s seminal work Speeds for the UCSB Dance Company, a scholarly conference on Muller’s work attracting nationally known writers and critics, a multi media exhibit about Muller’s life and work and publication of a book about Muller.
-In the 2012/2013 season the company will offer a dance outreach program to Santa Barbara schools and will tour throughout California, perform in New York City, and complete a fourteen day performing tour in Italy.
+The company toured China in 2008 and 2009, and Europe each year since 2011.
+The company has received recognition for its high standard of excellence through successful grant applications from the National Endowment for the Arts - most recently for Jennifer Muller.
+The NEA Muller Award facilitated the setting of Muller’s seminal work Speeds for the UCSB Dance Company, a scholarly conference on Muller’s work attracting nationally known writers and critics, a multimedia exhibit about Muller’s life and work and publication of a book about Muller.
+In the 2019/2020 season the company will offer a dance outreach program to Santa Barbara schools and will tour regionally and complete a three-week performing tour in six countires in Europe.

 The Odyssey Project